 Unfortunately, AVG Secure VPN isn’t the best choice for streaming.
 It failed to unblock the UK and US libraries of Netflix - I was only able to see the international library.

-As for DAZN and Hulu, I didn’t get much success either.
+As for Hulu, I didn’t get much success either.
 The only streaming platforms I was able to unblock were BBC iPlayer and Youtube.
 While it’s still something, I wouldn’t recommend AVG Secure VPN for those who need a VPN for geo-blocked content.

 Is AVG VPN good for torrenting?